Prince Harry, Meghan involved in "near catastrophic car chase" with paparazzi in NYC, spokesperson says

 Dissemination of these images, given the ways in which they were obtained, encourages a highly intrusive practice that is dangerous to all in involved.

-NYPD sources tell CBS New York several cars followed the car Harry and Meghan were in last night after they left an event at the Ziegfield Ballroom.
-NYPD sources say they're now reviewing video evidence to piece together exactly what happened last night.
+NYPD sources tell CBS New York several cars followed the car Harry and Meghan were in after they left an event at the Ziegfield Ballroom.
+Those same sources say they're now reviewing video evidence to piece together exactly what happened.

-The NYPD says officially "the incident is under investigation," and they have not said anything about the statement mentioning a near collision with officers.
+The NYPD initially said officially "the incident is under investigation."
+However, in a new statement, the NYPD offered its own assessment of what happened:

+On [Tuesday] evening, May 16, the NYPD assisted the private security team protecting the Duke and Duchess of Sussex.
+There were numerous photographers that made their transport challenging.
+The Duke and Duchess of Sussex arrived at their destination and there were no reported collisions, summonses, injuries, or arrests in regard.

 - Related: Prince Harry, Meghan paparazzi chase through NYC recalls tragic death of Princess Diana, Mayor Eric Adams says